AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 print("Maximum volume of super stock: ", V_super_stock)
 ```

-###Other Insights
+### Other Insights
 **Spiking influent turbidity**
 The influent turbidity seems to spike upwards when we start the coagulant pump, even when the coagulant is not connected to the system or pumping coagulant.
-It has beens suggested that the vibrations of the pump may be the cause, but we have yet to test this.
+It has been suggested that the vibrations of the pump may be the cause, but we have yet to test this.

 **ProCoDa method files**
 Since losing our ProCoDa program settings after to a computer restart, we have decided to save snapshots of our ProCoDa setpoints and states after making any significant modifications, such as adding setpoints and variables (e.g. pressure from the pressure sensor), changing setpoint values (e.g. tuning the PID constants), and changing state logic (e.g. periodically flushing the system with a higher water pump speed).